wangjinlong9788/Brands-Ads-in-one-page/README.md

-# wangjinlong9788.github.io

-Multiple Brands Ads in one page
+# Multiple Brands Ads in one page

-Open wangjinlong9788.github.io in browzer
+Open http://wangjinlong9788.github.io/Brands-Ads-in-one-page in the browzer